 Most people do best with a regular, reliable, and repeatable routine.
 Not because it constrains us, but because it gives us a sense of familiarity.
 Kids are the same.
 They love knowing what’s going to happen and being familiar with the routine.

-With a routine, it’s not a hard-and-fast never-changing thing.
-To borrow a concept from a popular movie, think of routines this way: it’s a guideline more than a rule.
-Having a regular routine means knowing that you need to have dedicated times to these important scheduling factors.
+A routine, it’s not a hard-and-fast never-changing thing.
+To borrow a concept from a popular movie, think of routines this way: it’s a guidelines more than a rule.
+Having a regular routine means knowing that you need to have dedicated time to these important scheduling factors.

 The exact time of those factors may have some wiggle room each day.
 Or you may just do things in a specific order (and not worry about the exact timing).

-In my experience, having a specific order to the day (and not worrying about the time that’s on the clock) works best for newborns and small children.
+In my experience, having a specific order for the day (and not worrying about the time that’s on the clock) works best for newborns and small children.

 That being said, please remember that there’s not a “right” routine or a “wrong” one.
 There’s just what works for your family and then everything else.
 So finding what works for your family will be the key.
 And it will take some time, experimentation, and a whole lot of patience.
 That’s normal.